Signature of quantum phase transition manifested in quantum fidelity at finite temperature: Zero temperature behaviour

 At zero temperature, the rate function in Eq (\ref{r}) reduces to the rate function used to define dynamical quantum phase transition \cite{Heylprl} using Loschmidt echo.
-The system undergoing dynamical phase transition shows non analytic peaks when rate function is plotted against time.
+The system undergoing dynamical phase transition shows nonanalytic peaks when rate function is plotted against time.
 The seminal idea was that a system undergoes dynamical quantum phase transition only if the system is quenched across the equilibrium quantum critical point.
 Transverse Ising Model shows such behaviour.
-But later it has been shown that there may not be non-analyticity in the rate function versus time plot when the quench is across the critical point or there may be a non-analyticity when the quench is not across the critical point.\cite{Vajnaprb} \cite{Kehrein} \cite{PhysRevB.99.174311}.
-We show here that the long time limit of our rate function at the $T=0$ shows non-analyticity only if the system is quenched across the critical point.
-Our observation holds for all the four models on which we have applied our detector (\ref{r-inf}).
-The long time limit of the rate function (\ref{rddim}) at zero temperature will become \bea r_a= 2\log 2 - \frac{2}{(2\pi)^d}\int_{\vec{q}} \log [1+\sqrt{1-\mathcal{L}}] d\vec{q} \eea
+But later it has been shown that there may not be nonanalyticity in the rate function versus time plot when the quench is across the critical point or there may be a nonanalyticity when the quench is not across the critical point.\cite{Vajnaprb} \cite{Kehrein} \cite{PhysRevB.99.174311}.
+We show here that the long time limit of our rate function at $T=0$ shows nonanalyticity only if the system is quenched across the critical point.
+Our observation holds for all the Hamiltonians considered in this paper.
+The long time limit of the rate function (\ref{rddim}) at zero temperature will become \bea r_a= 2\log 2 - \frac{2}{V}\int_{\vec{q}} \log [1+\sqrt{1-\mathcal{L}_{\vec{q}}}] d\vec{q} \eea